The Worth of Personal Injury Claims

 Cost of future care refers to any and all expenses related to your injury or illness that will be incurred after the trial or settlement is completed.
 This can include medical costs, costs for full or part time private nursing, medications, trauma counselling – even the costs of making your home and/or vehicle accessible to you.
 Additionally, if you have lost the ability to maintain and look after your home, you may be entitled to compensation for lack of housekeeping capacity.
 This can include child care, house care, and yard work – anything that you are no longer able to take care of without paid assistance.
 Once again, insurance adjusters will often refuse to offer compensation for this reason, so legal advice and assistance can often be a great help.

 Aggravated, exemplary, and punitive damages, finally, are awarded when the person responsible for your injury or illness has been proven to have acted in an excessive, flagrant, or obscene way.
-These damages are often levied in an attempt to punish the perpetrator in addition to compensating you, and can be awarded in cases of physical or sexual assault, police harassment, or medical malpractice.
+These damages are often levied in an attempt to punish the perpetrator in addition to compensating you, and can be awarded in cases of physical or sexual assault, or police harassment.
 Compensation is calculated based on the severity of the injury and intent of the perpetrator.

 Personal injury suits can be complicated, and insurance adjusters can often take advantage of a plaintiff’s lack of knowledge and expertise in the legal arena to pay out less than the person deserves.